valefimoff11/fxservices2/README.md

 (https://api.coindesk.com/v1/bpi/currentprice.json).
 This service provides real-time bitcoin prices in 3 currencies (USD, EUR, GBP).
 FX rates are derived e.g. as EUR/USD = BPI_USD/BPI_EUR.

-The service implementation is based on the FastAPI framework
+The Currency Converter Service implementation is based on the FastAPI framework

 Data Caching Capabilities of the service - Because it is safe to assume that FX rates are changing once an hour, there is opportunity to supply the service with data caching capability and thus improve its performance.
 The service caches the fx rates for 60 min and the cached data is reused across all service requests during